Stockflare/blog/_posts/2015-01-07-tos-changes.markdown

 If you want to hear more, please drop me a message and will be happy to explain.

-Please drop me a message [@davidkelley87](https://twitter.com/davidkelley87) or message our full team [@stockflare](https://twitter.com/stockflare) if you need any help.
+Please drop me a message [@shaneleonard121](https://twitter.com/shaneleonard121) or message our full team [@stockflare](https://twitter.com/stockflare) if you need any help.

-David Kelley
+Shane Leonard, CFA

 Stockflare